finos/spring-bot/tools/reminder-bot/README.md

 ```

-### Set the Default TimeZone
+### Set the Default TimeZone For New Rooms / Chats

-By default, time-zone is set to london, but you can override with any Java timezone like so:
+By default, time-zone is set to London, but you can override with any Java timezone like so:

 ```
 symphony: